snegastud/JavaScriptTheory/README.md

 >It executes a callback function once for every element in the array.

 >Unlike map(), forEach() does not return a new array.
 It is mainly used when we want to perform an operation on each element, such as displaying data, logging values, or updating the UI."
+> It is mainly used when we want to perform an action on each element without creating a new array."

 **When do we use forEach()?**